-Are you ready to launch your own guerilla marketing campaign?
-Are you ready to engage your target audience in creative, thought-provoking ways and make it to somebody else’s list of Awesome Guerilla Marketing Examples? 😉
+Are you ready to launch your own guerrilla marketing campaign?
+Are you ready to engage your target audience in creative, thought-provoking ways and make it to somebody else’s list of Awesome Guerrilla Marketing Examples? 😉

 Massivit 3D brings more than a hundred large-format applications to the advertising and visual communications market.
 You can dream up any customized campaign for any context.
 Produce stunning eye candy using super-sized, illuminated models and displays in unconventional ways.
 Personify your mascot or brand, and let your imagination go wild!

-Stay tuned for our upcoming blog on how to create a guerilla marketing campaign for your brand.
+Stay tuned for our upcoming blog on how to create a guerrilla marketing campaign for your brand.
 Or subscribe now so you don’t miss it!

 *3D-printed mold for vacuum-formed Lost In Space spaceship bus wrap by New York-based Carisma Large Format Printing on the Massivit 1800 printer